 When Seth becomes human, he can only understand the English language.
 This is the opposite to Wings of Desire (1987), where Damiel (Bruno Ganz) can speak any language after the fall to Earth and becoming human.

-Although the movie show some important places of Los Angeles' city like Terminal Annex, Mulholland Drive, Los Angeles International Airport, Grand Central Market or Dodger Stadium, the library by where the angels walk is located in San Francisco.
+Although the movie show some important places of Los Angeles' city like Terminal Annex, Mulholland Drive, Los Angeles International Airport, Grand Central Market and Dodger Stadium, the library by where the angels walk is not located in Los Angeles, but San Francisco.

 The film shares many parallels and similarities to Hans Christian Andersen's 1837 short story, "The Little Mermaid."
 Both stories are about mystical beings who dream of becoming human after meeting and falling in love with one on earth.
 After repeated warnings from those around them, both protagonists find a way to become human and be with the one they love only to lose them shortly after.